Irish Sea Moss Benefits That Make It a Legit Superfood

 Are there any downsides to sea moss?

-While iodine can promote health in some people, it might pose risks for those with autoimmune thyroid conditions, like Hashimoto's—a disease in which the immune system mistakenly attacks the thyroid gland—too much iodine can trigger hypothyroidism, says Foroutan.
+While there are clearly loads of Irish sea moss benefits, there are a few things to consider before incorporating it into your wellness routine.
+For example, iodine may pose risks for those with autoimmune thyroid conditions, like Hashimoto's — a disease in which the immune system mistakenly attacks the thyroid gland—too much iodine can trigger hypothyroidism, says Foroutan.
 In those with Hashimoto's, too much iodine can trigger hypothyroidism, a disorder that occurs when the thyroid doesn't make enough thyroid hormones, according to the Cleveland Clinic.

 Of course, if you're experiencing any negative side effects, like itchy throat or nausea (signs of a food allergy), stop taking sea moss and see a doc.
 If you're using sea moss as a mask or cream, it's important to watch for irritation, like redness, burning, or stinging, says Dr. Zeichner.
 Stop using it if you experience any of these symptoms of an allergic reaction and talk to your dermatologist if you're worried.